Have you heard of the Chilcotin wilderness region of British Columbia?

 Here in this magnificent wilderness tract is where you find the luxury estate called the Chilko Experience Wilderness Resort.

 Chilko Experience Wilderness Resort

-Owned by hosts Phil and Anne Huston, the $10 million estate offers accommodations for 12 guests in six log and timber homes.
+Owned by hosts Phil Huston and wife, Anne, the $10 million estate offers accommodations for 12 guests in six log and timber homes.

 If you’re a died-in-the-wool urbanite, this 25-acre wilderness resort will be a complete departure from your life in the fast lane.